 Once again Apple has made the fastest phone around with its A16 Bionic chip, but it’s not really about benchmarks.
 Instead, it’s about what this chip enables, from the always-on display to the powerful 48MP camera and what it can do.
-Add in extra-long battery life and you have the best iPhone you can buy as well as the best phone you can buy period.
+Add in extra-long battery life and you have the best iPhone you can buy as well as one of the best phones you can buy period.

 iPhone 14 Pro Max specs